A Pinewood Trails Early Learner making nature soup.

 In Germany, Forest Kindergarten, also known as Waldkindergarten, grew in popularity during the 1960s and became recognized as state-funded schools in 1993.
 Today, they continue to flourish.

-The founders in each country shared the same goal: to immerse children in nature and to encourage them to play, explore, take risks and learn.
+The founders in each country shared the same goal: to immerse children in nature and to encourage them to play, explore, take risks and learn about the world around them.

 Although, Forest School and it’s culture is a newer practice in the United States (the first modern-day Forest School opening in California in 1996) we know from decades-long educational and child-psychology research the lasting benefits connecting children to nature has at a holistic level.